 It is the most expensive laptop on the market.

-The old model was good, but the new one is better.
 The new model is better than the old one.

-The USA is larger than Mexico.
+The USA is bigger than Mexico.

-The first season of the series is popular, and the second one is popular, too.
 The second season of the series is as popular as the first one.

 My score is not as good as yours.